xavios/learn-next-js/Readme.md

 Then the `layout.tsx` will receive `{children, archive, latest}` props, so it can render the parallel routes.
 All of the pages will be reachable under `/archive`.

+If we are navigating under the parallel routes, and one of the parallel route is not defined, the it will lead to a 404.
+We need to make sure to add a `default.tsx` to the parallel routes.

 ---

 # Javascript internals